rajkumaran80/trading/README.md

 Trading is a java project to deal with trade enrichment.

 ## Repository
-checkout the project from github.
+checkout the project from github https://github.com/rajkumaran80/trading.

 ## Prerequisite
 - JAVA 17